This Is Exactly What Celebrity Nutritionists Eat in a Day

-In that spirit, we reached out to three top nutritionists, one of whom has Gwyneth Paltrow's stamp of approval, for the rundown on what a "day in the life" is like.
-If you're as curious as we are to know what a celebrity nutritionist eats, and want some creative culinary inspiration to break out of a food rut, keep reading!
+In that spirit, we reached out to three top nutritionists, one who has Gwyneth Paltrow's stamp of approval, for the rundown on what a "day in the life" is like.
+If you're as curious as we are to know what a celebrity nutritionist eats, and you also want some creative culinary inspiration to break out of a food rut, keep reading!

 The Nutritionist: Elissa Goodman

-The Bio: Certified holistic nutritionist who created the cleanse program at Los Angeles' famed holy grail of healthy restaurants, vegan Cafe Gratitude and macrobiotic M Cafe.
+The Bio: Certified holistic nutritionist who created the cleanse program at vegan hotspot, Cafe Gratitude, the famed holy grail of healthy restaurants in Los Angeles, and macrobiotic M Cafe.

 In the mid-afternoons, I typically see clients out of my home office and I love to share a cup of adaptagen Tulsi Tea (holy basil) with them.
 I add a few drops of Omica Organics Stevia.

-Before bed I have a large glass of lemon water with 400-600mg of magnesium.
+Before bed I have a large glass of lemon water with 400 to 600mg of magnesium.
 This combination ensures relaxing and restorative sleep while the lemon water helps my body detox while I sleep and ensures I wake up feeling refreshed!